Sagexd08/StealthScore/HACKATHON_SUBMISSION.md

 ## 🎖️ Team & Acknowledgments

-Built with passion for the OnlyFounders AI hackathon, combining cutting-edge privacy technologies with beautiful user experience.
+Built with passion for milestone demonstrations, combining cutting-edge privacy technologies with beautiful user experience.

 **Technologies Used:**
 - React 18 + TypeScript